 Girls Town is situated on more than 23 beautiful acres in mid-Missouri.
 It is located close to Interstate 70 at Exit 155 in Callaway County.
 Our location was chosen due to its central location.
 Our central location makes it easier to serve clients and their families from across the entire state.
 Girls Town services are offered to young women from every county within Missouri.

 The majority of girls are referred to Girls Town through the Missouri Division of Social Service-Children’s Division, the Department of Mental Health, and the Juvenile Court System.
 Girls placed at Missouri Girls Town are given a chance to succeed in our caring, structured environment.
 For more information on admissions, please see our page on admission and referral.

 Why does Missouri Girls Town only focus on girls?

-From the very beginning, Girls Town has concentrated on providing care and treatment for abused and neglected girls.
-The reason is simple, by staying focused; Girls Town has been able to build a program of parenting and counseling that fits the needs of teenage girls.
+Girls Town has concentrated on providing care and treatment for abused and neglected girls from the very beginning.
+The reason is simple, by staying focused, Girls Town has been able to build a program of parenting and counseling that fits the needs of teenage girls.